Victoria in Bloom garden competition

 The Gardener of the Year award winner was selected from the winners of the general award categories.

-The 2016 Victoria in Bloom Gardener of the Year is Port Melbourne's Natalie Soon.
+The 2016 Victoria in Bloom Gardener of the Year is Abbotsford's Dennis Troedel, for his sustainable and productive little oasis on Hoddle.